gist-rs/anyrag/PLAN.md

 - **Expanded Language Support:** The example extractor is currently optimized for Rust projects (`.rs` files, `Cargo.toml`).
 The architecture is modular and can be extended to support other languages (e.g., TypeScript, Python) by adding new extraction logic.
 - **Code Embedding & Semantic Search:** While the database schema supports storing embeddings for code examples, the pipeline to generate and utilize them for the `/search/examples` endpoint is not fully implemented.
 This would enable more powerful semantic search for code.
 - **Security:** Ingesting content from arbitrary repositories is handled safely by only treating files as text and not executing any code.
 This principle must be maintained.
-- **Advanced RAG Strategies:** The RAG pipeline could be enhanced with more sophisticated strategies.
-While AI-powered query analysis has been implemented, advanced techniques like metadata pre-filtering (used by the knowledge base search) have not yet been applied to the GitHub example search.
+- **Advanced RAG Strategies:** The RAG pipeline has been enhanced with metadata pre-filtering for the GitHub example search.
 Other potential enhancements include re-ranking with a cross-encoder or summarizing retrieved examples before synthesis.